Azathothas/Toolpacks/Docs/README.md

 - #### How to contribute?
 > To contribute, you **first must read & understand this entire repo**.
 After that, follow similar code/script style to make changes & then create a pull request.
 >
-> This means, if your changes/pull request is not compatible with how I would do it, I will NOT ACCEPT it.
+> This means, if your changes/pull request is not compatible with how I would do it, it will probably involve a lot of back & forth (Merge/Squashing)
 >
 > Hence, if all you want to do is request for some packages/tools to be added, you are better off creating an Issue instead.
 Read: https://github.com/Azathothas/Toolpacks/tree/main/Docs#how-to-add-request-a-new-a-pkgtool
 >